← Hub

 The hunter/farmer framework is, frankly, a mid-2000s artifact and increasingly wrong on three fronts.
 Take this seriously before you build an org around it:

 1. PLG and product-led expansion have collapsed the farmer role.
 If your product expands itself (seat-based PLG, usage-based pricing with auto-scaling), you don't need farmers; you need a Growth/PLG ops team plus a small CSM bench.
 Companies like Figma, Notion, and PostHog scaled past $200M ARR with almost no traditional farmers.
 If you're hiring farmers in a PLG motion, you're paying $140k OTEs to do work the product is already doing for free.
-Audit your expansion ARR: how much of it is closed by a human vs. self-serve?
+Audit your expansion ARR: how much of it is closed by a human vs. Self-serve?
 If self-serve is >70%, kill the farmer role.

 1. The personality test is largely pseudoscience.
 Schmidt and Hunter's 1998 meta-analysis (and its 2016 update by Sackett et al.) showed personality assessments have predictive validity of r=0.10-0.31 for job performance overall, with sales-specific extensions rarely exceeding r=0.35.
 The Caliper, OMG, and DiSC profiles commonly used in sales hiring sit in this band.
 By contrast, structured behavioral interviews score r=0.51, and prior job performance in similar role scores r=0.58.
 Hire on track record and comp design, not on a personality test labeling someone a hunter.

 Counter to the bear case (with field data): Even in PLG and pod models, *someone* is doing hunter work (cold outbound to enterprise) and *someone* is doing farmer work (renewal protection, exec sponsorship).
 The labels may be wrong but the work is real.
 Bessemer's 2026 cohort analysis shows that companies running explicit new/expansion comp splits achieve median NRR of 116% vs. 104% for those running flat full-cycle plans at the same revenue band ($30-100M ARR).
-The right move in 2026 is to keep the *work segmentation* (new vs. expansion) and drop the *personality segmentation*.
-Build comp plans around behaviors, not archetypes.

 When the framework breaks (be honest about this):